6955 kHz: Reviews

-Like Andrew Hanson, The A.V.
-Club's Noel Murray called the introduction of the First People "a masterstroke on the part of the Fringe writers".
+Like Hanson, The A.V.
+Clubs Noel Murray called the introduction of the First People "a masterstroke on the part of the Fringe writers".
 Murray graded the episode with a B+, explaining it "was a strange Fringe for me.
 The dialogue was often painfully expository, with liberal doses of ADR to make sure that we viewers didn't miss any of the massive amounts of significant information we need to understand as the story moves forward...And yet the episode was also funky and philosophical in the way I like my Fringe to be, using the plot and even the setting to put across more than just pieces of the series' mythology."

 Fearnet critic Alyse Wax wrote "This episode made my brain hurt.
 And I mean that in the nicest way possible.
 They were throwing a lot of weird shit at us.
 It was great because I feel like we are finally getting answers, like we will finally get some closure, and just maybe get rid of the Red universe stiffs.
 This episode was so ridiculously dense I am sure I missed some of the deeper scientific facts.
 I got the gist of it, though, and frankly, I much prefer these jam-packed episodes.
 I like when the puzzle pieces start falling into place.
 It's calming."
 SFScope's Sarah Stegall believed the episode "start[ed] out interestingly enough", but unlike other reviewers, she was very critical of the First People mythology, stating "This is where my disbelief not only stopped being suspended, it got up and walked out of the room...
 I still don't like the premise of the evolution of an entire hominid species that left not one single solitary fossil behind.
 It's more like fantasy than science fiction."
 Stegall praised Torv's acting as she plays "two people very subtly, very convincingly", and concluded her review by commenting she will continue to watch the series because she trusts the writers will "supply us with plausible answers from time to time", but is "losing some respect for it".